morganencr/in-discovery/README.md

-IN:DISCOVERY. est un site web dédié à la découverte de groupes et d'artistes émergents dans les scènes punk, rock, metal et hardcore.
-Notre objectif est de mettre en lumière les talents moins connus et de leur offrir une plateforme pour se faire entendre.
+IN:DISCOVERY. is a website dedicated to discovering emerging bands and artists in the punk, rock, metal, and hardcore scenes.
+Our goal is to highlight lesser-known talents and provide them with a platform to be heard.

-## Fonctionnalités :
+## Features :

-- Catalogue de Groupes et Artistes : Découvrez des groupes classés par genre musical (punk, rock, metal, hardcore).
+- Band and Artist Catalog: Discover bands sorted by musical genre (punk, rock, metal, hardcore).

-- Soumission de Suggestions : Les visiteurs peuvent soumettre leurs propres découvertes de groupes via un formulaire de suggestions.
-Chaque soumission peut inclure le nom du groupe, un lien pour écouter leur musique et un commentaire optionnel.
+- Suggestion Submission: Visitors can submit their own band discoveries via a suggestion form.
+Each submission can include the band's name, a link to listen to their music, and an optional comment.

-- Calendrier des Concerts : Consultez les prochains concerts et événements liés aux groupes présentés.
+- Concert Calendar: View upcoming concerts and events related to the featured bands.

-- Back Office : Gestion des contenus via une interface admin accessible grâce à un konami code, facilitée par des frameworks tels que Bootstrap pour une expérience utilisateur améliorée.
+- Back Office: Content management through an admin interface accessible via a Konami code, facilitated by frameworks like Bootstrap for an enhanced user experience.

-## Technologies Utilisées :
+## Technologies used :

-- Frontend : HTML, CSS, JavaScript (possiblement avec des frameworks comme Bootstrap pour le design et l'interaction utilisateur).
+- Frontend: HTML, CSS, JavaScript.

-- Backend : PHP, gestion des bases de données avec MySQL.
+- Backend: PHP, database management with MySQL.

-- Gestion de la Base de Données : phpMyAdmin pour une gestion simplifiée.
+- Database Management: phpMyAdmin for simplified management.

-- Conteneurisation : Utilisation de Docker pour l'environnement de développement (PHP, MySQL, phpMyAdmin).
+- Containerization: Use of Docker for the development environment (PHP, MySQL, phpMyAdmin).

-## Prérequis :
+## Prerequisites :

-- Avant de commencer, assurez-vous d'avoir les outils suivants installés sur votre machine :
+- Before starting, make sure you have the following tools installed on your machine:

 → Docker
 → Docker Compose

 ## Installation :

-1 Clonez le dépôt du projet :
+1 Clone the project repository:

 git clone https://github.com/morganencr/in-discovery.git
 cd in-discovery

-2 Lancez les conteneurs Docker :
+2 Launch the Docker containers:

-- Utilisez Docker Compose pour construire et lancer les conteneurs nécessaires :
+- Use Docker Compose to build and start the necessary containers:

 docker-compose up  --build

-Cela démarrera les conteneurs pour PHP, MySQL et phpMyAdmin.
+This will start the containers for PHP, MySQL, and phpMyAdmin.

-3 Accédez à l'application :
+3 Access the application:

-Une fois les conteneurs lancés, vous pouvez accéder au site en ouvrant votre navigateur et en naviguant vers http://localhost:8019.
+Once the containers are running, you can access the site by opening your browser and navigating to http://localhost:8019.

-## Utilisation :
+## Usage :

-- Navigation : Parcourez les différentes sections du site pour découvrir des groupes et consulter les événements à venir.
+- Navigation: Browse the different sections of the site to discover bands and view upcoming events.

-- Soumettre une Découverte : Utilisez le formulaire de suggestions pour soumettre des groupes que vous souhaitez voir figurer sur le site.
+- Submit a Discovery: Use the suggestion form to submit bands you’d like to see featured on the site.

-- Administration : Connectez-vous à l'interface admin (back office) pour gérer les contenus, les groupes, et les événements.
-(Accès réservé aux administrateurs.)
+- Administration: Log in to the admin interface (back office) to manage content, bands, and events.
+(Admin access only.)

 ## Contribution

-Les contributions sont les bienvenues.
-Si vous souhaitez contribuer à IN:DISCOVERY., veuillez suivre ces étapes :
+Contributions are welcome.
+If you wish to contribute to IN:DISCOVERY., please follow these steps :

-- Forkez le projet.
+- Fork the project..

-- Créez une branche pour votre fonctionnalité (git checkout -b ma-nouvelle-fonctionnalite).
+- Create a branch for your feature (git checkout -b my-new-feature).

-- Faites vos modifications et commitez-les (git commit -m 'Ajouter une nouvelle fonctionnalité').
+- Make your changes and commit them (git commit -m 'Add a new feature').

-- Poussez vos modifications (git push origin ma-nouvelle-fonctionnalite).
+- Push your changes (git push origin my-new-feature).

-- Ouvrez une Pull Request.
+- Open a Pull Request.

-## Remerciements :
+## Acknowledgements :

-Merci à tous les contributeurs et à tous ceux qui soutiennent la scène musicale underground !
+Thanks to all contributors and everyone who supports the underground music scene!